 In 1902, Andrew Carnegie established the Carnegie Institution of Washington to fund original research across all scientific fields.
 Hale accepted an invitation to serve on the Advisory Committee on Astronomy alongside his former mentor, Edward Pickering and Samuel Pierpont Langley, the founder of the Smithsonian Astrophysical Observatory and the third Secretary of the institution.
 Simon Newcomb and Lewis Boss rounded out the group.
 Committee interests returned to the proposed establishment of a solar observatory in the Southwest United States, and Mount Wilson received the highest recommendation.
 Hale was the most vocal advocate.
 Without waiting for an official decision, he moved his family to Pasadena on December 20, 1903.
 The following spring, he signed a 99-year lease with the Mount Wilson Toll Road Company for 40 acres on the mountaintop.
 By the terms of their agreement, the property was rent-free, but he spent $27,000 of his own money financing the project.
 When the $10,000 grant from the Carnegie Institution became official, Hale finished the 60-inch mirror and installed the world’s first permanently mounted solar telescope.
 Within four years of the Mount Wilson Observatory’s founding, it housed four large telescopes and an unparalleled collection of solar and stellar instruments.

-Griffith J. Griffith, a wealthy mining speculator, purchased a large tract of land forty miles north of Mount Wilson near Los Angeles in 1882.
+Griffith J. Griffith, a wealthy mining speculator, purchased a large tract of land forty miles southwest of Mount Wilson near Los Angeles in 1882.
 He preferred the title “Colonel” Griffith, though by all accounts he was never officially commissioned as an officer and it’s unclear whether he ever served in the military at all.
 On December 16, 1896, he donated 3,015 acres of land to the City of Los Angeles to create a public park comparable, to his mind, to the “Great Parks” of Europe.
 After a visit at Hale’s invitation to Mount Wilson Observatory in 1904, Griffith developed a more focused desire to use his park to facilitate public access to science, more specifically astronomy.
 He eventually promised an additional $100,000 to the city for a public observatory to be built on the top of Mount Hollywood in 1912.
 The Los Angeles City Council put Griffith in charge of a three-person committee to oversee the project, but almost immediately, his plans were bogged down by bureaucracy and repeatedly delayed.
 Griffith died on July 6, 1919 with the project still stuck in its early stages.

 Progress slowed even further to a relative stand-still for another decade until the severe economic downturn at the end of the 1920s presented a new window of opportunity.
 In the spring of 1930, while the country was mired in financial failure, the Griffith Trust was relatively stable but the cost of materials was exceedingly low and the labor vastly out-supplied demand.
 The governing board which controlled Griffith’s estate capitalized on the opportunity.
 They enlisted George Ellery Hale to lead the project, as he was preeminent in the field, and thanks to his work at Mount Wilson, relatively local.
 Edward Kurth, a physicist at the California Institute of Technology, joined the team, as did Russell Porter, the founder of the Springfield Telescope Makers and a leading figure in public astronomy.
 The lower prices of the Great Depression meant builders could use top market materials for the design that were both more attractive and durable, which was especially important in a region prone to seismic activity.